RizwanMunawar/yolov7-object-blurring/README.md

 # YOLOv7 Object Blurring

-A Python-based tool for object detection and selective blurring using YOLOv7.
+A Python project for object detection and selective blurring using YOLOv7.
 This repository allows you to blur specific classes of objects in videos or images.
 It’s an ideal solution for anonymizing data in videos, protecting privacy, or focusing on certain objects.

 ### Prerequisites
 - **Python 3.6+** installed on your system.